FullStackForger/fs-zeromq-examples/pub-sub-push-pull-distributor/README.md

 For best console log run in 3 separate terminals
 ```
+node Distributor-server.js
-node proxy-client.js
+node device-provider-client.js
-node service-client.js
+node user-provider-client.js
-node registry-server.js
+node consumer-client.js
 ```

-> It is important you run `registry-client` before you run `service-client`
+> It is important you run `Distributor-client` before you run `service-client`

-Run `registry-client` as the last service to keep PUB-SUB connection in sync.
+Run `Distributor-client` as the last service to keep PUB-SUB connection in sync.
-Otherwise, registry will publish messages and because of missing subscribers they will be dropped.
+Otherwise, Distributor will publish messages and because of missing subscribers they will be dropped.

 If have similar architecture in production order of starting services doesn't really matter.
 Some request will not be processed either way as it takes time to: